fbpx

 Next door is Cubby Bakehouse, a very popular French inspired bakery specialising in traditional French baguettes, which are crafted and baked constantly throughout the day to guarantee freshness.

 Leave the river now and head into the red-soil farmland country for those must-visit paddock-to-plate experiences.
-I hope you’ve left enough time for all three; Farm and Co, Cudgen Red Earth Brewing and Tropical Fruit World.
+I hope you’ve left enough time for all three; Farm and Co, Cudgen Earth Brewing and Tropical Fruit World.
 From the traffic lights on Tweed Coast Road, head west on Cudgen Road.
 The next three attractions are less than five minutes-drive between each other so choose where to go first and last depending on the time of day.

-Cudgen Red Earth Brewing the newest Tweed experience is set to open their door in mid-November, situated on the rich red volcanic soils of the Cudgen farmland, Red Earth Brewing is a small craft brewery housed in the farm packing shed of a 25acre family property.
+Cudgen Earth Brewing Situated on the rich red volcanic soils of the Cudgen farmland, Earth Brewing is a small craft brewery housed in the farm packing shed of a 25acre family property.
 It was started firstly to add diversity to the farm and secondly to connect people to the surrounding countryside.
+The unique venue is low key and authentic to its setting, the welcome is warm for locals and travellers alike.
+Sit and enjoy the company of others while tasting a variety or beer styles including ales, pilsners and lagers.
+All these cold bevvies are brewed on site and served only metres away ensuring the beer is as fresh as it gets!
+Enjoy a light meal before moving on.

+Farm and Co offers the true paddock-to-plate experience.
+The menu at this working farm restaurant is packed with healthy ingredients for dinners and Sunday brunches, all created with their own organically-grown produce on the surrounding farm.
+Thursday features a coal BBQ dinner, Friday and Saturday night is classic dinner or signature banquets while Sunday is open for brunch and fabulous picnic boxes.
 While you’re there take a stroll around the farm, breathe in the fresh air, show the kids where real food comes from.
 The sunflower paddock is something to behold with great photo opportunities to feed your social media envy.
 The farm also homes rescue animals so don’t miss out on saying hi to the chooks and calves.

-Before you leave pick up some fresh organic veges from their produce store.
+Tropical Fruit World first opened as a tourist attraction in 1983 and is the original paddock-to-plate farm.
+This is where you’ll need those shoes as Tropical Fruit World is a working farm, with some naturally uneven pathways and walking surfaces.
 Set amongst rainforest, water catchments and the rolling volcanic mineral soil from the caldera of Mount Warning, this working fruit farm is situated in the prime environment to grow over 500 fruit varieties from around the world.
 The Tropical Fruit World brand encompasses guided tours and tastings, the farm owned fruit market Plantation Markets, and a regional dining and event venue called Plantation House.
 This is coupled with a unique collection of skincare and food products known as The Plantation Collection.
+Allow plenty of time here, it won’t just be the kids who learn, see or taste something new.
+Have a look at their website beforehand to help plan your experience.

 Time to back track to your chosen venue for dinner, if you’ve left room, otherwise make your way back via Tweed Coast Road to the Pandanus Café, Cabarita Surf club or The Beach Hotel for a cold beverage overlooking the Pacific Ocean as the sun sets on another beautiful day in Paradise.

-Obviously you are not going to be able to visit and enjoy everything I’ve crammed into one day, but this is meant to be a guide to assist you to select the experiences available in this direction from Cabarita Beach for your enjoyment and those that you’ll have to come back for tomorrow or during your next visit to Caba.
+Obviously you are not going to be able to visit and enjoy everything I’ve crammed into one day, but this is meant to be a guide to assist you to select the experiences available in this direction from Cabarita Beach for your enjoyment and those that you’ll have to come back for tomorrow or during your next visit to Caba Break.